broadwayinc/skapi-documentation/api-reference/database/README.md

 postRecord(
     data: SubmitEvent | { [key: string] : any } | null,
     config: {
+        record_id?: string; // Only used when updating records. unique_id?: string; // Unique ID to set to the record.
+If null is given, it will remove the previous unique ID when updating.
         // 'table' is optional when record ID is used.
         table: string | {
             name: string; // Other than space and period, special characters are not allowed. access_group?: number | 'private' | 'public' | 'authorized';  // Default: 'public' subscription?: boolean // Post record to subscription table if true.
 Default: false };
-        record_id?: string; // Only used when updating records. readonly?: boolean; // Default: false.
+        readonly?: boolean; // Default: false.
 When true, the record cannot be updated. index?: {
             name: string; // Only alphanumeric and period allowed.